rachit034/PlivoTest/README.md

 # PlivoTest

-This is a maven project
+This is a maven project.
-Clone it and run it as testNg Suite
+Clone it and run it as testNg Suite.